 On Terrain

 Selecting the On Terrain option will allow you to drag the vertex to a new location with the Z being determined by the underlying drone data.
+This is helpful in situations where you need to edit the vertices of a breakline to better fit the terrain, or when you've created a grid of points and some points are placed on top of objects instead of at ground level.
+You can simply move the point off of the object by using left-click and dragging the point over the terrain.
 You can also move multiple vertices at the same time.

 Edit XY

-When the XY mode is enabled, you click and drag a single vertex (or multiple vertices at the same time) anywhere along the XY axis and their Z elevation will stay locked at the height it started from.
+When the XY mode is enabled, you click and drag a single vertex (or multiple vertices at the same time) anywhere along the XY plane and their Z elevation will stay locked at the height it started from.
+In the example below, we've placed a point next to the rock pile at ground level and we want to move the vertex to the wall and keep the original elevation.

 Edit Z